rafalrydzkowski/SQL_Transfermarkt_Data_Warehouse/tests/gold/README.md

-# 🛡️ Data Quality Framework | Gold Layer
+# 🛡️ Data Quality Framework - Gold Layer

-## Overview
+## 🎯 Overview
 This directory contains a suite of SQL validation scripts designed to ensure the integrity, consistency, and business accuracy of the **Gold Layer** within the `SQL_Data_Warehouse_Transfermarkt` project.

-These tests are executed manually as part of the Post-Load validation process to certify that the data is "Reporting-Ready" for BI tools (e.g., Power BI, Tableau).
+> **Goal:** To certify that all data is "Reporting-Ready" for professional analysis in SQL or BI tools like Power BI by catching anomalies before they reach the end-user. 🚀

-## Testing Methodology
+## 🧪 Testing Methodology
 Each of the 8 core tables is subjected to a multi-layered validation approach:

 ### 1. Technical & Structural Integrity